Palliative radiotherapy

 Key people

-Region Nord:
+Region Nord

-Jimmi Søndergaard (Aalborg), Laurids Østergaard Poulsen (Aalborg)
+Jimmi Søndergaard (Aalborg), Laurids Østergaard Poulsen (Aalborg), Christine Hvolby Amanoal (Aalborg)

 Region Midt